-Today's manufacturing utilizes innovative technologies, including sophisticated Computer numerical control (CNC), Computer Aided Manufacturing (CAM) software and specialty aerospace industry materials to develop and build the products of tomorrow.
-CNC Machinist technician design, manufacture and repair components, parts and tools from a variety of metals and other engineered materials using traditional and state-of-the-art machines.
-Many Machinists of today can be found transferring complex mechanical engineering drawings from the computer screen to computerized machinery.
+Today's manufacturing utilizes innovative technologies, including sophisticated Computer Numerical Control (CNC), Computer Aided Manufacturing (CAM) software and specialty materials to develop and build the products of tomorrow.
+CNC Machinist technicians design, manufacture and repair components, parts and tools from a variety of metals and other engineered materials using traditional and state-of-the-art machines.
+Many machinists of today can be found transferring complex mechanical engineering drawings from the computer screen to computerized machinery.

 BCIT is the largest provider of CNC machinist education and training in the province of BC.
 The program uses the latest technologies in education to combine theory and practical lessons in a work like environment.
 The strengths of the BCIT machinist programs are based on:

 Great Faculty – Our faculty are dedicated to teaching.
 Many have extensive manufacturing, engineering, and industrial experience.